Portuguese Way

 The Portuguese Way (Caminho Português, Camino Portugués) is the name of the Camino de Santiago pilgrimage routes starting in Portugal.
 It begins at Porto or Lisbon.
 From Porto, along the Douro River, pilgrims travel north crossing the five main rivers—the Ave, Cávado, Neiva, Lima and Minho—before entering Spain and passing through Pontevedra on the way to Santiago de Compostela.
 The Portuguese Way is 260 km long starting in Porto or 610 km long starting in Lisbon.
 The way from Porto was historically used by the local populations and by those who arrived in the local ports.

 Statistics

-In 2024, the Portuguese Way was the second most popular route after the French Way with 19%.
-Most pilgrims were from Spain (37%), Portugal (13%), USA (7%) and Germany (6%).
-Most pilgrims who received the certificate of accomplishment started in Tui (39%), Porto (29%) or Valença (18%).
+In 2025, the Portuguese Way was the second most popular route after the French Way with 19%.
+Most pilgrims were from Spain (37%), Portugal (12%), USA (7%) and Germany (5%).
+Most pilgrims who received the certificate of accomplishment started in Tui (41%), Porto (26%) or Valença (18%).
 The months in which most pilgrims finish this camino is from May to September.

-The Portuguese coastal way was the third most popular route in 2024 with 15%.
-Most pilgrims were from Spain (21%), Germany (12%), USA (11%) and Italy (7%).
-Most pilgrims who received the certificate of accomplishment started in Porto (39%), Vigo (26%) or Baiona (16%).
+The Portuguese coastal way was the third most popular route in 2025 with 17%.
+Most pilgrims were from Spain (20%), USA (12%), Germany (11%) and Italy (7%).
+Most pilgrims who received the certificate of accomplishment started in Porto (51%), Vigo (21%) or Baiona (12%).
+Out of all pilgrims who started in Porto, 55% took the route via Tui and 45% via Vigo.
 The months in which most pilgrims finish this camino is in May and September.